AircastDev/agency/README.md

-# agency
+# Agency

-Rust actor style framework
+A small async actor framework for Rust